grafana/loki/docs/sources/configuration/_index.md

 #       store-1:
 #         endpoint: s3://foo-bucket
 #         region: us-west1
-# Named store from this example can be referred to as aws.store-1 from
+# Named store from this example can be used by setting object_store to
-# period_config.
+# aws.store-1 in period_config.
 [named_stores: <named_stores_config>]

 # Cache validity for active index entries.
 Should be no higher than